 During T2 and T3 the UE is in idle mode.
 The time when T331 timer expires defines the ending point of T2.

-At the beginning of T3, the signal level of the neibour cell is set to turned off.
+At the beginning of T3, the signal level of the neighbour cell is set to turned off.
 The duration of the T3 equals to measIdleValidityDuration.

 The time when TE sends the paging message is defined as the starting point of T4.
 During T4, in this test the UE shall not send measurement report.